'Star Trek: Discovery' producers defend darker tone

 When the elevator doors closed on the cast of "Star Trek: Discovery," the giggles began.

-Having just wrapped up their New York Comic Con panel inside the Madison Square Garden Theater, roughly a dozen actors and producers crammed into an elevator heading up to a follow-up press conference on Saturday night.
-They were all giddy from having wrapped up the hour-long talk -- complete with surprise appearance from actress Michelle Yeoh.
+Having just wrapped up their New York Comic Con panel inside the Madison Square Garden Theater, roughly a dozen actors and producers crammed into an elevator heading to a follow-up press conference Saturday night.
+They were all giddy from having wrapped up the hourlong talk -- complete with surprise appearance from actress Michelle Yeoh.
 The crowd gave them an enthusiastic send-off.

 Sonequa Martin-Green, who plays lead character Michael Burnham, hugged executive producer Gretchen Berg, who jokingly suggested they all escape to their hotel for pizza instead.

-The lightness and easygoing chemistry among the cast is a stark contrast from the characters of "Discovery," who in the first few episodes have turned Burnham into a shunned mutineer, introduced a suspicious skipper in Captain Gabriel Lorca (Jason Isaacs) and an arrogant and snappy scientist in Lt.
+The lightness and easygoing chemistry among the "Discovery" cast present a stark contrast with the characters of "Discovery."
+In the first few episodes, the show has turned Burnham into a shunned mutineer, introduced a suspicious skipper in Capt.
+Gabriel Lorca (Jason Isaacs) and given us an arrogant and snappy scientist in Lt.
 Paul Stamets (Anthony Rapp).

-It's the darkness of the characters and the background, which is set amid a war with the Klingons, as well as potentially continuity-bending aspects like (SPOILERS IF YOU HAVEN'T SEEN THE SHOW) Burnham being the adoptive daughter of Sarek, Spock's dad, that have some longtime Trekkies nervous.
+It's the darkness of the characters and the background, which is set amid a war with the Klingons, as well as potentially continuity-bending aspects like Burnham being the adoptive daughter of Sarek, Spock's dad, that have some longtime Trekkies nervous.

 If you're among those worried about the changes brought on by "Discovery," the producers have some advice for you: Just wait a little bit.